 • Sustainability and Resilience

-1. Students will identify research problem(s), develop research question(s), design research methodologies, collect and analyze data, and interpret research results as components of scientific research.
+1. Identify research problem(s), develop research question(s), design research methodologies, collect and analyze data, and interpret research results as components of scientific research.

-2. Students will develop critical thinking skills needed to conceive, develop, test, and refine scientific ideas and hypotheses.
+2. Develop critical thinking skills needed to conceive, develop, test, and refine scientific ideas and hypotheses.

-3. Students will communicate the results of their original research in a clear and well-organized manner both in written (proposal and thesis) and verbal (thesis and oral defense) format.
+3. Communicate the results of their original research in a clear and well-organized manner both in written (proposal and thesis) and verbal (thesis and oral defense) format.

-4. Students will write manuscript(s) for submission to a refereed scientific journal or a conference based on their research.
+4. Write manuscript(s) for submission to a refereed scientific journal or a conference based on their research.

-5. Students will develop expertise in one or more fields of construction management at which the student can successfully function in the profession (either academia or industry).
+5. Develop expertise in one or more fields of construction management at which the student can successfully function in the profession (either academia or industry).

 Each construction management graduate student must complete a final project of professional quality to demonstrate their capability in their area of interest and their readiness for professional practice.
 The final research project is original work, involving a substantial degree of independent research and analysis.
 The research project results are presented as either a Thesis (Plan A) or Professional Research Paper (Plan B).
 Each student will work with their advisor to determine if a thesis or a professional paper is more appropriate.
 Each graduate student is required to submit an article to a journal or proceedings approved by the adviser prior to graduation.